• Skip to main content

 I was pleased to find the SIG Sauer P226R did not need any break-in period to become reliable.
 The gun was taken out of the box, given a quick field strip and cleaning and had the slide rails oiled.
 From there it was straight to shooting.

-After putting about 20 rounds of mixed-brand, ball ammo through the pistol, I went through a department qualification course shooting Speer Gold Dot 155 grain JHP.
+After putting 24 rounds of mixed-brand, ball ammo through the pistol, I went through a department qualification course shooting Speer Gold Dot 155 grain JHP.
 The course includes drawing, firing and reloading drills.
 The gun performed without any malfunctions.

-Since the initial unboxing, I have put several hundred additional rounds of FMJ and JHP ammunition downrange.
+Since the initial unboxing, I have put more than 2,000 additional rounds of FMJ and JHP ammunition downrange.
 The P226R has been 100% reliable without a single hiccup.

-I have mostly shot the gun with a Streamlight TLR-1 white light attached to the gun’s rails.
+For roughly 95% of my shooting was done with a Streamlight TLR-1 white light attached to the gun’s rails.
 The light did not induce any problems with the pistol.
-I have also shot the P226R without anything mounted to the rails.
-I did not encounter any problems with this set up either.
+Side note: the Streamlight continues to work extremely well in spite of all of the shooting.

 SIG Sauer P226R front sight